shelvinx/terraform-az-infra/readme.md

 # Terraform Azure Test Environment

 ## Overview
-Built with [Azure Verified Modules](https://registry.terraform.io/namespaces/Azure) as it aligns with the Well-Architected Framework.
+Built with [Azure Verified Modules](https://registry.terraform.io/namespaces/Azure) as it aligns with the Well-Architected Framework and the `Naming` module which uses CAF naming conventions.

 ## Important Environment & Module Notes
 - **VM Computer Name Length:**
   - Azure restricts Windows VM computer names to 15 characters max.
-Ensure your naming logic (locals, modules) produces names ≤ 15 chars
+Ensure naming logic (locals, modules) produces names ≤ 15 chars

-- **Scaling VMs:**
+- **For_Each Loop for VM Creation**
   - Increase/decrease `windows_vm_count` or `linux_vm_count` in `terraform.tfvars` to scale up/down.
 Reducing count will destroy the highest-indexed VMs first.
+  - `Locals` will define specific variables.
+Tags are used in Ansible playbooks.
+  For example: `role: webserver` will be targetted by the Ansible playbook for installing Web Server.

   Use `Apply` to scale
   Use `Destroy` to remove VMs

-- **Linux Password Authentication:** TODO: SSH Key Auth
-  - The AVM Linux VM module disables password authentication by default.
-To enable, set `password_authentication_disabled = false` in the `admin_credentials` block.
-  - Default username: `azureuser`
+  *Scale Sets should be used for identical VMs.*

+- **VM Extensions**
+  - Script Extension - configures firewall rules for Ansible.
+  - KeyVault Extension - [Windows] Retrieves certificate from Key Vault and installs it.
+    KV Permissions are provided with a `User Assigned ID`.

 - **Output Merging:**
   - Outputs for VM names and IPs use `merge()` to combine Windows and Linux resources into a single map.

 ## ENVIRONMENT VARIABLES
-- `ADMIN_PASSWORD` (required for provisioning VMs)
-- `AZURE_SUBSCRIPTION_ID` (used by Terraform provider)
+- `ADMIN_PASSWORD` (HCP Vault - Set as TF_VAR ENV Variable, this removes the undeclared variable warning.)

 ---

-For more details, see the module documentation or reach out to the project maintainer.